novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 There are bunch of parameters that we need in simple sequential model with fully connected layers:

-1. Generic type `T` is numeric type of the data which can be `Float`, `Double` or `Int`.
-Most of the time you need numbers with floating point.
+1. Generic type `T` is numeric type of the data which can be `Float`, `Double`, `Int`, etc. Most of the time you want numbers with floating point in machine learning.
 1. Random generator can be provided as contextual abstraction (given instance).
 It is used to initialise weights and biases for every layer.
 1. Generic `U` is a type of optimisation algorithm that we use in back-propagation part of the training cycle.
 Also given as type class instance.